jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-path-params..md

 }
 ```

-If we test the function using the lambda test we should see that it returns the values that have been assigned passed via the test.
+If we test the function using the lambda test we should see that it returns the values that have been passed via the test.

 <img src="https://i.imgur.com/1lMlksx.png" />

-In order for Lambda to return the project data we will need the API Gateway to trigger the lambda function.
-But before we do so let's take a moment to look at how lambda keeps track of each triggered event.
+In order for Lambda to console.log the path param value we will need the API Gateway to trigger the Lambda function.
+But before we do so let's take a moment to look at the **AWS CloudWatch** service to see how it creates logs fo each triggered event.

 ### AWS CloudWatch Logs

-Many of the AWS services also save their log information in a central service called **CloudWatch**.
+Many of the AWS services save their log information in a central service called **CloudWatch**.
 We can access the logs for this specific Lambda function by clicking on the **Monitor** tab.

 <img src="https://i.imgur.com/78oMNUP.png">